ZoneMinder/zoneminder/README.txt

 better dynamic layout of windows.
 Views should now be laid out in a more logical arrangement.
-This is a relatively temporary change and the montage view will shortly be rewritten to use flowing 'div' tags which should add more flexibility and be less complex. o    FIX - All stream views now have an 'alt' tag to highlight which monitor they should be displaying. o     FIX - Detection of which markup language to use, HTML or XHTML-MP has now been optimised to ensure that the test only
+This is a relatively temporary change and the montage view will shortly be rewritten to use flowing `div' tags which should add more flexibility and be less complex. o    FIX - All stream views now have an `alt' tag to highlight which monitor they should be displaying. o     FIX - Detection of which markup language to use, HTML or XHTML-MP has now been optimised to ensure that the test only